rkapl123/ScriptAddin/docs/README.md

 # Using ScriptAddin

 Running an script is simply done by selecting the desired executable (R, Python, Perl, whatever was defined) on the dropdown "ScriptExecutable" in the Script Addin Ribbon Tab and clicking "run <ScriptDefinition>" beneath the Sheet-button in the Ribbon group "Run Scripts defined in WB/sheets names".
-Activating the "debug script" toggle button opens the script output.
+With an activated "script output win" toggle button the script output is shown in an opened window.
 Selecting the Script definition in the ScriptDefinition dropdown highlights the specified definition range.

 When running scripts, following is executed: